-- 9.4 There is no mandated amount for a general fund balance and is the responsibility of the Council's Chief Finance Officer ('Section 151 Officer'l) to ensure a suitable and prudent level of general fund balance is held to act as a contingency for unexpected events and having regard to the risks the authority faces in the foreseeable future.
-In practice, this is normally considered to be between 5% and 10% of the net annual revenue budget. - 9.5 The Section 151 Officer is required to report at budget setting time on the adequacy of the reserves and whether they are sufficient for the operation of the Council.
-The reserve balances of the Council are still subject to audit as part of the annual statement of accounts but a conservative estimate of our earmarked reserves is approximately £44.1 million in earmarked reserves. - 9.6 During the past financial year the Council has worked hard to on its annual statement of accounts; although not audited yet, the work carried out on the accounts for 2019/20, 2020/21 and 2021/22 there is a provisional estimate on the balance on the general revenue fund at the current year end of just over £9.2 million.
-This figure is still subject to final audit, but provides some comfort on the sustainability of the Council. - 9.7 A summary of the Council's reserves and balances is attached at Appendix 4 to this strategy.
+- 9.5 The Section 151 Officer is required to report at budget setting time on the adequacy of the reserves and whether they are sufficient for the operation of the Council.
+The reserve balances of the Council are still subject to audit as part of the annual statement of accounts but a conservative estimate of our earmarked reserves is approximately £38.6 million in earmarked reserves. - 9.6 During the past financial year the Council has worked hard to on its annual statement of accounts; although not audited yet, the work carried out on the accounts for 2019/20, 2020/21 and 2021/22 there is a provisional estimate on the balance on the general revenue fund of just over £7.5 million.
+This figure is still subject to final audit, but provides some comfort on the sustainability of the Council - 9.7 A summary of the Council's reserves and balances is attached at Appendix 4 to this strategy.